 “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.” -Marcel Proust

-We are honored to be offering a Mindful Life group in May!
-To learn more about the specifics of the group and to register, click here. https://tworiversmindfulnessinstitute.com/upcoming-events-2/
+We are honored to be offering a Mindfulness Based Stress Reduction (MBSR) group in September!
+To learn more about the specifics of the group, click here for the flyer: https://app.box.com/s/u0zy1it0w1nsr44lsj9yb73gaaqaw7bg

 The Two Rivers Mindfulness Institute provides education and training in mindfulness based approaches to addressing the impact of stress reactivity on physical, behavioral, and mental health.
 The Institute offers a range of classes to target issues commonly associated with stress, including, but not limited to: